D13David/ctf-writeups/capturepoint535324/rev/ransomware_unchained/README.md

 ## Solution

-This was a interesting reversing challenge with quite a couple of stages to jump over.
+This was an interesting reversing challenge, with quite a couple of stages to jump over.
 The challenge comes with one `executable` file and one `network traffic capture`.
 Let's inspect the executable first, as we can assume the network traffic has to do something with the executable.

 The main function is rather lengthy, so lets walk through it bit by bit: